Ego8316/samaritan-theme/README.md

 Red and black light theme.

 ## Inspired by
 This theme is inspired by the *Samaritan* AI from the TV show *Person of Interest*.
-All credits for the concept go to the creators of the show.
+All credits for the concept and logo go to the creators of the show.